Wolvercote: Railways

 The Great Western Railway had a halt, Wolvercote Platform, just north of the railway bridge on Godstow Road.
 It closed in 1916.
 The London and North Western Railway opened Wolvercote Halt on the Varsity Line just south of the railway bridge on First Turn in 1905.
 The London, Midland and Scottish Railway closed Wolvercote Halt in 1926.

-Popular culture
+In popular culture

 Wolvercote was featured in a 1987 episode of the ITV detective drama Inspector Morse, in which a wealthy American tourist was found dead in her hotel room shortly after arriving in Oxford to return a valuable artifact, the Wolvercote Tongue, one-half of an ancient belt buckle, to an Oxford archaeological museum.
 In the novel related to the television episode, The Jewel That Was Ours, the valuable tongue is never given to the museum, as it is stolen for the insurance money.

 The Anglo-Saxon-era Wolvercote Trove, which included the Tongue, features in the Inspector Morse "prequel" series Endeavour episode "Trove" (Season 2, Ep.
 1, 2014).